xcondor/publicCommonJs/README.md

-# publicCommonJs
+#Common js
-some common  js plugin
+Some common js plugin or methods.